 Personal data should not be retained for any longer than necessary.
 The length of time data should be retained will depend upon the circumstances, including the reasons why personal data was obtained.
-Staff should adhere to the school's Records Management Policy and the Record Retention Schedule, both available via the school office.
+Staff should adhere to the school's Records Management Policy and the Record Retention Schedule, both available via the school office or Data Protection Officer.

-Personal information that is no longer required must be deleted and/or securely destroyed in accordance with the Records Management Policy.
+Personal information that is no longer required must be deleted and/or securely destroyed in accordance with the Trust's Records Management Policy.